 C west coast of Africa, east coast of Brazil and east coast of the United States

-D west coast of Africa and east coast of Brazil
+D west coast of Chile and west coast of the United States

 Question #135